 You can find additional information at https://www.brandenburgequinetherapy.com/collections/health-maintenance-products/products/cold-laser-therapy-class-3b-lllt-for-animals-and-humans

-8. How does LLLT compare to PEMF?
+How does cold laser (LLLT) compare to PEMF?

 Pulsed Electromagnetic Field Therapy and Low Light (cold) Laser Therapy are two different types of therapies for different conditions.
 Lasers are better suited for targeting specific areas of the body like injuries and acupressure points while PEMF is more of a whole-body therapy.
 Cold laser therapy has pain relief effects not found with PEMF and is superior for the treatment of both acute injuries and chronic pain.

-9. Can the glass on the device be replaced if it cracks?
+Can the glass on the device be replaced if it cracks?

-10. How would a cold laser help relieve a horse’s back pain?
+How would a cold laser help relieve a horse’s back pain?

 Cold lasers reduce inflammation and the pain associated with it.

-11. My 8-year-old rescue horse suffered an injury when she was about three years old.
+My 8-year-old rescue horse suffered an injury when she was about three years old.
 She got her foot stuck in a wire and nearly cut it off at the cornet.
 She has a very bad, thick scar that runs from one side of the back of her foot to the other.
 It is thick, hard and pokes into the bend of her foot about two inches below her fetlock, causing problems when she trots.
-Would cold laser therapy help?’
+Would cold laser therapy help?

 The laser would help reduce inflammation, therefore reducing her pain.

-13. Will this help a horse with arthritis?
+Will this help a horse with arthritis?

 Yes.
 LLLT can work on acupressure points and joints, reducing inflammation and pain.

-14. For what types of conditions should cold lasers not be used?
+For what types of conditions should cold lasers not be used?

 Cold lasers, or LLLT, are not recommended for cancerous areas or where cancer was removed.
 Like any other equipment, LLLT should never be used to treat eyes unless it is being done so by a veterinarian with proper training, as it is very easy to do more damage.
 It is NOT recommend for use if pregnant.
 Never use LLLT near the thyroid.

-15. What about laser safety?
+What about laser safety?

-While it’s not required for class 3 lasers, it is recommended that you wear Safety Glasses approved for the 800nm-1100nm range.
+You should wear Safety Glasses approved for the 800nm-1100nm range.
 Safety glasses rated in this range can be found at various stores online.
 Make sure you are purchasing certified/approved safety glasses.

 No matter what class laser, even pointer pen lasers - NEVER look directly into any laser, point it at or near human or animals eyes.